Deveshvarmakn4020/BackendForReact/README.md

-This is my first complete project that ive worked on, ill be happy to get somefeedback on this, Constructive criticism is an ways accepted
+This is my first complete project that ive worked on, ill be happy to get somefeedback on this, Constructive criticisms are always accepted
 Thank you.